samhippo/mpv-scripts/README.md

 No action required; loading happens automatically after playback begins.

 # playlist-sort.lua
 Sorts the current playlist by filename, date modified, or size.
-After sort is complete it begins playing from the beginning.
+After sort is complete it begins playing from the top.
 #### Installation
 1. Copy [playlist-sort.lua](playlist-sort.lua) to your mpv scripts directory.
 2. Add the following command to **input.conf**